gitter-badger/askGib/README.md

 If you use the `AlexaSkill` class, you have to implement the event handlers and many other details.

-If you use the `FuncyAlexaSkill`, then your implementation is grossly simplified.
+If you use the more opinionated `FuncyAlexaSkill`, then your implementation is grossly simplified.
 You basically initialize and write transforms that take an incoming stimilus and history and produce a state.
+All of the request plumbing, with tracing, is handled for you.

 Check out [bibleGib](https://github.com/ibgib/bibleGib) to see what I mean: